AndreaNobili/SpringBoot-Excel-API/README.md

 # Spring Boot Excel API - Apache POI

-This project contains code examples for working with Excel files (Apache POI library).
+This project contains code examples for working with Excel files (Apache POI library) and how to store the content into a DB table using Spring Data JPA.

 ## Running the project